ELEMENTS.CLOUD ARE IN THEIR ELEMENT

 Elements.cloud drinks its own champagne and drives 40 change requests per week into their Org

-Element’s bold claim is that we have the best run Salesforce Org on the planet.
-If any customer, on any metric can better them, then the customer can have Elements for free.
+Our bold claim is that we have the best run Salesforce Org on the planet.
+If any customer can better us on any metric, then they can have Elements for free.

 I have a vision of one set of data that we run our whole business around, and Salesforce is the platform we are using to achieve this.